bcgov/platform-services-status/_updates/2020-03-22-whats-next.md

 - Review of the current product team onboarding procedure

 - Requirement checklist for new teams (i.e. a dedicated DevOps person for ongoing support of the app)
-  - Responsibilities on communicating changes for the Product Owner and DevOps person roles
+  - Responsibilities on communicating changes for the Product Owner (PO) and DevOps person roles
   - Clear recommendations for what communication channels to use in what situations and the escalation procedure

 - Product Owner Distribution List Clean-up

- Review the current list of POs for Platform apps to ensure all contacts in it are relevant and up-to-date
+  - Review the current list of POs for Platform apps to ensure all contacts in it are relevant and up-to-date

 - Platform Privileged (cluster admin access) User List Cleanup

-If you have any questions about the priorities above, please contact the Platform Director, Justin Hewitt, at justin.hewitt@gov.bc.ca and/or the ED responsible for Platform Services, Rumon Carter, at rumon.carter@gov.bc.ca and/or DevOps Platform Product Manager, Olena Mitovska at olena.mitovska@gov.bc.ca
+If you have any questions about the priorities above, please contact the Platform Director, Justin Hewitt, at justin.hewitt@gov.bc.ca and/or DevOps Platform Product Manager, Olena Mitovska at olena.mitovska@gov.bc.ca and/or the ED responsible for Platform Services, Rumon Carter, at rumon.carter@gov.bc.ca.